 There is participation in a number of federally assisted grant programs.
 These programs are subject to program compliance audits by the grantors or their representatives.
-The federal audits for these programs for the year ended June 30, 2021 have not been conducted.
+The federal audits for these programs for the year ended June 30, 2020 have not been conducted.
 Accordingly, compliance with grant requirements will be established at some future date.
 The amount, if any, of expenditures which may be disallowed by the granting agencies cannot be determined at this time, although such amounts, if any, are expected by management to be immaterial.

 The COVID-19 outbreak in the United States has caused substantial disruption to business and local governments due to mandated and voluntary suspension of operations and stay at home orders.
 There is considerable uncertainty around the duration of the outbreak and the long-term impact to the overall economy.
-The ultimate impact on the District financials is not determinable.
+However, the District expects the reduction of economic activity to negatively impact funds received.